pshenmic/platform-explorer/README.md

 ### Indexer

-Verify `packages/indexer/.env` with your PostgreSQL credentials and Tenderdash RPC URL, then do:
+Verify `packages/indexer/.env` with your PostgreSQL credentials and Core RPC URL, Tenderdash RPC URL, then do:
 ```bash
 cd packages/indexer
 cargo run